chumnend/flash-cards/README.md

 4) Install the project dependencies: `poetry install`

-5) Run the application: `pserve development.ini --reload`
+5) Run the application in development mode: `make dev`

 6) The application should now be running.